Tbrennan6/IcelandicNow/docs/06_Inflection_II/02_definiteness.md

 Example 3: Ég elska stelpur**nar**. - (I saw **the** girls.)\
 Example 4: Ég borðaði köku**na*. - (I ate **the** cake.)

-If the word is a dative plural, the ending changes from *-um* to *-unum*.
+If the word is a dative plural, the ending changes from *-um* to *-unum*.This is a slight deviation from the rule, but it is consistant acorss all words.

 Example 5: Hann gleymdi bönun**unum**. - (He forgot the bananas.)